 All axess areas now have access to the full range of online services, including:

-For people currently taking part in the IMPACT PrEP study we are exploring ways to maintain your treatment and will contact you soon.
+For people who were taking part in the IMPACT PrEP study we are continue to supply PrEP, virtually where possible.
 Please see the PrEP page HERE for more information.

 All our smaller satellite clinics are not running, we will try to maintain our main clinic hub services as below.

-All services will be offering a very restricted service for urgent problems only.
+All services will be offering a restricted service for urgent problems only.

 Liverpool - A restricted appointment only service will be running Monday-Friday - please phone ahead before attending, you cannot enter the Royal Liverpool Hospital building without an appointment